 - general product info;

 Reporting keeps the client updated to what is happening with the custom software during its development.
 And reporting generates trustful relationships between a software development company and the client which guarantees transparency and loyalty – the key factors of successful cooperation.

 When you read about all those stages of custom software development process, you shouldn’t worry as it all handled by your trusted development partner.
 Yes, custom development is tricky, but it brings you more than readymade solutions.
-And if you are ready to delegate the work on your project to guys who wouldn’t let you down, check Ukrainian software development market, and remember that Syndicode is Ukrainian agency that is here for you!
+And if you are ready to delegate the work on your project to guys who wouldn’t let you down, check European software development market, and remember that Syndicode is global company that is here for you!